 10. The linguistic prehistory of the western Himalayas: Endangered minority languages as a window to the past.
 Manuel Widmer

-Patience Epps is Professor in the Department of Linguistics at the University of Texas at Austin, USA.
+Patience Epps is Professor of Linguistics at the University of Texas at Austin, USA.

-Danny Law is Associate Professor in the Department of Linguistics at the University of Texas at Austin, USA.
+Danny Law is Associate Professor of Linguistics at the University of Texas at Austin, USA.

-Na’ama Pat-El is Associate Professor in the Department of Middle Eastern Studies at the University of Texas at Austin, USA.
+Na’ama Pat-El is Professor of Middle Eastern Studies at the University of Texas at Austin, USA.